draftysumo/Amethyst-Music/README.md

 # Harmony Music 2.0
-A multi-platform-pulling music streaming app built with longevity & stability in mind.
+A multi-platform-pulling music streaming app built to be the best Spotify/YT Music alternative on Android.

 Disclaimer: This project is not affiliated with the original Harmony Music that it is inspired by (https://github.com/anandnet/Harmony-Music)